sine2pi/ASR-model/README.md

    -Does pitch-conditioning improve speech recognition?

    Standard RoPE was designed for text: Text doesn't have pitch, timing, or acoustic properties.
+   Xpos is an artificial generic decay.
+This takes its place with something more meaningful.

 ---